 UK inheritance tax (IHT)

 UK residential property, however owned, has with very limited exceptions since April 2017 been within the scope of IHT.
-It is though still possible for non-UK domiciled individuals and trusts established by them to hold UK commercial property (and UK residential property below a set percentage limit) IHT-free via a non-UK company.
+Exceptions include where a company is “non-close” or if close, if the holding is below a set percentage limit.
+It is though still possible for non-UK domiciled individuals and trusts established by them to hold UK commercial property IHT-free via a non-UK company.

-UK real estate used for a trade or business, including farming, may be eligible for IHT business or agricultural reliefs, although it is anticipated these may be abolished or substantially restricted in the Autumn 2020 Budget, as the Chancellor seeks to finance the huge deficit which his Covid-19 relief measures has created.
+UK real estate used for a trade or business, including farming, may be eligible for IHT business or agricultural reliefs.
 A business of letting UK real estate is only eligible for IHT relief in limited circumstances where other services are provided.

 Where borrowing is used to acquire UK real estate, this can reduce its taxable value for IHT.
 Certain conditions must be met for debt to reduce a property’s IHT value.